kudashevs/programming-papers/README.md

 - Go To Statement Considered Harmful (1968) by E.W.
 Dijkstra
 - The Structure of the "THE"-Multiprogramming System (1968) by E.W.
 Dijkstra
 - An Axiomatic Basis for Computer Programming (1969) by C.A.R.
 Hoare
+- Managing the Development of Large Software Systems (1970) by W.W.
+Royce
 - Notes on structured programming (1970) by E.W.
 Dijkstra
 - Program Development by Stepwise Refinement (1971) by N. Wirth
 - Information Distribution Aspects of Design Methodology (1971) by D.L.
 Parnas